 If you have ever used a web form and selected a value from a drop-down list, this is very similar to how codelists function.

 The reason for using codes instead of names is because it avoids issues caused by typos, spaces or different cases.
 It also means the accompanying name and description can be amended or translated without the codes needing to be changed.

 These are intended to be comprehensive.
 For example, the currency codelist covers all currencies in the world.

 When a codelist is closed it means that publishers must only use the codes in the codelists, and cannot add new codes if there is no appropriate code for them to use.

 These are intended to be representative, but not comprehensive.

 When a codelist is open it means that publishers may use a new code outside those in the codelist, if there is no appropriate code for them to use.

 The codelists used in the Standard¶

-There are six codelists used in 360Giving Data Standard.
+There are seven codelists used in 360Giving Data Standard.

-Two codelists, Currency and Country code are managed by ISO and the four remaining codelists are managed directly by 360Giving.
+Two codelists, Currency and Country code are managed by ISO and the five remaining codelists are managed directly by 360Giving.